 Although she uses paint, her foundations in drawing and printmaking expanded through the decades to include and mix almost every type of medium except traditional painting, such as: collage, assemblage and found object sculpture, book arts, darkroom photography, digital imaging and works in clay.
 These days, her artwork is typically some form of mixed or multiple media work on or of paper, with collage and drawing involved.

-Her works are in many public and private collections and two Percent for Art projects she produced still exist in New Mexico.
-A new member of the Artists’ Cooperative Gallery of Westerly, she is also a Charter Member of the National Museum of Women in the Arts, a Signature Member of the National Collage Society, and a member of the South County Art Association and College Book Arts Association.
+Her works are in many public and private collections, and two Percent for Art projects in clay that she produced still exist in New Mexico.
+She is a Charter Member of the National Museum of Women in the Arts, Signature Member of the National Collage Society, and a member of College Book Arts Association, South County Art Association, Warwick Center for the Arts, and Jamestown Art Center.